If you’ve seen any of those review sites that list top 5 VPN’s for Thailand or similar, don’t bother.

 Far fetched?
 It really isn’t.

-Thailand is adopting the policies of the western world, and what might seem like a harmless download of a movie may end up costing you time in the infamous Bangkok Hilton.
+Thailand is adopting the policies of the western world, and what might seem like a harmless download of a movie may end up costing you time in a cell.

 Mind What You Say: This isn't Just About Illegal Content

 Let's face it.
 The owners of torrent sites, illegal rackets selling steroids online and running cross-territory hacking syndicates aren't going down.

 It will be the guy that downloads a few movies, or visits a couple of sites deemed “unsuitable” that gets made an example of .

 It will the buy who responds to a comment on a forum criticizing the government.